Inzerillo Mafia clan: History

 Giovanni Inzerillo, Salvatore's son, was later indicted and arrested on 7 February 2008, in Operation Old Bridge against the Gambinos in New York and their connections in Palermo, involved in drug trafficking.
-Currently the regent of the family would be Giovanni Inzerillo.
-Other active members in Sicily affiliated with the family according to a police investigation would be Giovanni Bosco, relative of Salvatore Inzerillo, Alfonso Gambino, trusted man and spokesperson for Bosco in negotiations with other mandamenti, Ignazio Mannino, man of honor of the Torretta Mafia family, and Matteo Inzerillo, nephew of the boss Michelangelo La Barbera, in charge of maintaining relations with other members of the mandamento.
+Currently, the head of the family is Giovanni Inzerillo.
+Other active members in Sicily affiliated with the family, according to a police investigation, were Giovanni Bosco, a relative of Salvatore Inzerillo; Alfonso Gambino, a trusted man and spokesperson for Bosco in negotiations with other mandamenti; Ignazio Mannino, of the Torretta Mafia family; and Matteo Inzerillo, nephew of the boss Michelangelo La Barbera, in charge of maintaining relations with other members of the mandamento.